DivyanshuShekhar55/rn-cute-stocks/README.md

 ## Line Chart

 - For generic string-labeled data — categories and custom labels.
-Uses `scalePoint` from D3 so all points are evenly spaced.
+Uses `scalePoint` internally so all points are evenly spaced.
 - Supports gradient colours for the curve
 - Supports multiple types of curve